-Offsets also allow you to compare events that occurred in sequence, compare conditions which may have been met at different times, together in one alert.
+Offsets also allow you to compare events that occurred in sequence and compare conditions that may have been met at different times, together in one alert.

 Here’s a picture featuring 2 indicators: SMA(20) [red] and SMA(20, offset = -10) [blue].
 The latter has negative offset, thus we’re calling it “lagging”.
 You can see the circles marking respective offsets.

-From this picture above, you can see that in case if you seek for a “red SMA is greater than blue SMA” kind if condition, then you need to code it like “red SMA (10 candles ago) > blue SMA”
+From this picture above, you can see that in case you seek for a “red SMA is greater than blue SMA” kind of condition, then you need to code it like “red SMA (10 candles ago) > blue SMA”.